The Stresemann – A German Variety Of The Stroller

 1930 Stroller Suit Double Breasted

-The Stresemann and the Stroller are very similar expect that the coat of the former may only be single breasted, whereas the coat of the latter may be single or double breasted
+The Stresemann and the Stroller are very similar except that a Stresemann coat is always single-breasted, whereas the Stroller coat may be single or double-breasted.

 The Stresemann & Stroller – Ideal Wedding Attire